ckoh27Punahou/waveGenerator/README.md

 # Electrical Wiring

-The electrical wiring diagrams are posted as images in the "Electrical_Wiring" folder.
+Electrical wiring diagram is posted in the Docs folder ("waveGeneratorElectricalDiagram.pdf").

 # Assembly

 Assembly for this project is relatively simple.
 It goes as follows: electrical assembly and wiring, installing heat-set inserts, physical assembly, belt tensioning, and finally mounting.

+Full explanation of assembly is posted in the Docs folder ("AssemblyInstructions.md")